-A client can request a withdrawal from a Program Account, elect to close one or more Program Accounts, or elect to close all Program Accounts and terminate Program enrollment.
-If a client instructs us to terminate their participation in the Program, we will cease managing the Program Account, additional deposits will no longer be accepted into the Program Account, and any Program Account features will be terminated.
-In addition, Strategic Advisers reserves the right to terminate a client's Program Services (or limit the client's rights to access any or all account features, products, or services) for any reason, including (i) if a client fails to maintain a valid email address, (ii) if a client revokes their consent to electronic delivery of Program-related communications and/or Program documents, (iii) if any authorized person on a Program Account resides outside the U.S., (iv) if the balance of a Program Account falls below the Strategy Minimum, or (v) if the Program is deemed no longer appropriate for a client.
+A client can request a withdrawal from a Program Account, elect to close one or more Program Accounts, or elect to close all Program Accounts and terminate Program enrollment, including with respect to the receipt of financial planning services.
+Generally, closure and termination instructions must be processed through a Fidelity representative.
+Strategic Advisers reserves the right to terminate a client's Program Services (or limit the client's rights to access any or all account features, products, or services) for any reason, including (i) if any authorized person on a Program Account resides outside the U.S., (ii) if the balance of a client's Program Account falls below the required minimum investment level, or (iii) if the Program is deemed no longer appropriate for a client.

-Should either party terminate the investment advisory relationship, the Program Fee will be prorated from the beginning of any unbilled quarter to the termination date, which is defined as the date when we no longer manage the Program Account on a discretionary basis.
+Should either party terminate the investment advisory relationship, the Program fee will be prorated from the beginning of any unbilled quarter to the termination date, which is defined as the date when we no longer manage the Program Account on a discretionary basis.

 Clients will be required to provide instructions to be used in the event of withdrawals or Program Account closure.
-Clients have the option of electing that assets either be liquidated and the proceeds sent to the client by check or transferred to a bank account (or other account) or be transferred in-kind to another account.

-While the timing of trading and settlement can vary, liquidating trades for partial and full withdrawal requests will typically be placed within the next five business days of the request.
-In-kind asset transfer instructions will typically be placed within five business days of such a request.
+Clients have the option of electing that assets either be liquidated and the proceeds sent to the client by check or transferred to a bank account (or other account), or be transferred in-kind to another account.
+While the timing of trading and settlement can vary, for Equity Strategy accounts, liquidating trades for partial and full withdrawal requests will typically be placed within the next seven business days of the request, and in-kind asset transfer instructions will typically be placed within seven business days of such a request.
 For partial withdrawal requests, if transfer instructions are not provided, Fidelity will generally reinvest the cash proceeds of any sales into the client's discretionarily managed Program Account after 30 days.
 Note that liquidation of assets in taxable accounts could have adverse tax consequences.